vitekzkytek/PythonDataIES/README.md

 The requirement for passing the course is submission of the homework and the final project.

 ## Homework
-Through the homework the students will gather the basic programming skills allowing them to choose appropriate final project topic.
+Through the homework the students will gain basic programming skills allowing them to choose appropriate final project topic.

 ## Final project
 Students choose their own topic and the data source, that would be approved by the TAs.
 It should not be the data from the seminars.

 The final project should fulfill the following criteria:
 1. Should be submitted as a GitHub repository.
 Only the github link is submitted to the course TAs.